 The legal bases of the social security scheme are set out in the Social Security Act (1980) and the regulations issued thereunder.
 The scheme commenced operations on 1 June 1981 and, except for marginal amendments to the benefit regulations, the level of benefits and contributions were not updated until 1 January 2001, when a comprehensive improvement in benefit provisions took place, including a National Health Insurance Scheme, the outdated ceiling on contributions were amended, as described below.
 On 1 January 2003 a voluntary self-employed scheme was introduced; in May 2003 non-contributory pensions to eligible females were introduced, and on 1 July 2003 the rate of contribution was increased from 7% to 8% of insurable earnings, to strengthen the actuarial situation of the long-term branch.
-Late in 2007 non-contributory pensions for males as from 67 years of age were introduced and the amount of non-contributory pensions were increased to \$100 per month, impacting negatively on the actuarial situation of the long-term branch.
+On 1st December 2007 non-contributory pensions for males as from 67 years of age were introduced and the amount of non-contributory pensions were increased to \$100 per month, impacting negatively on the actuarial situation of the long-term branch.
 Also, a Third Schedule regulating the Investment Framework, as recommended by the Actuary, was annexed to the Act in 2007.

 The scheme provides a basic level of social protection, and, after a full career, the scheme is designed to provide a maximum pension of 60% of pensionable salary, which in practice should yield average replacement ratios of 50% to 55% of the last salary, due to salary progression and density of work prior to retirement.
-However, the minimum pension of \$47 per week could represent a higher percentage of the last salary for low income or low density workers.
+However, the minimum pension, increased from \$47 per week to \$49.35 per week as from April 2016, and represents a rather high percentage of the salary for low income or low density workers.